Animals and Breast Size

-But before you get to thinking any deeper – we're coming out clean.
-That is a trick question, because by breasts we're actually referring to the mammary glands.
+Before you get to thinking any deeper – we're coming out clean.
+By breasts, we're actually referring to the mammary glands.
 Female humans are the only species on earth to have pronounced breasts even when they aren't breastfeeding.
 Even when other mammals are breastfeeding, they simply don't have breasts like humans do.
 It's a contest without competition really.

-Most female mammals give live birth to a fully developed young.
+Most female mammals give live birth to fully developed young.
 This means that their offspring has had time to develop inside the womb.
-This mode of reproduction, known as viviparous, produce offsprings with more advanced developments, rather than those produced through means of egg-laying and non-placental, internal fertilization.
+This mode of reproduction, known as viviparous, produces offspring with more advanced developments, rather than those produced through means of egg-laying and non-placental, internal fertilization.

 As soon as (or even before) a mother gives birth to a live young, the mother starts producing milk that causes the breasts to be prominent in the case of other animals, or more prominent in the case of humans.
 As their young weans from the milk, both humans and animals at some point stop lactating.
 A female's breast starts to return to its natural size, and an animal's "breast" returns to a normal, flat surface.
-Many mammals such as gorillas and apes, on the other hand, do not have prominent breasts even when their mammary glands are full of milk.
+On the other hand, many mammals, such as gorillas and apes, do not have prominent breasts even when their mammary glands are full of milk.

 Now, for the sake of scientific curiosity, let's start learning about mammals and their interesting breasts and nipples.

 Ruminants and Their Udders and Teats